dbwebb-se/mvc/example/symfony/README.md

 Fast track to test this README
 -----------------------

 These are commands to test this article by reproducing the installation using docker.
+These are used only for test purpose.

 Warning that the commands will remove all files in the `me/kmom01/symfony` directory.

 ```
 # Root of the course repo